Rutur89/Rutur89/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# HELLO EVERYONE IT'S RUTURAJ !!
+# HELLO EVERYONE IT'S RUTURAJ HERE !!
 Hi I am Ruturaj jawale currently pursuing my bachelor's degree in computer engineering from Pune <br>
 I am currently learning webdevelopment and machine learning and would like to collaborate with new team for development.<br>